 Unfortunately, the song hasn’t gotten a lot of attention from radio stations over the years.

 This is one of those fantastic Christmas songs that speaks directly to your inner child, with lyrics all about the joy and magic of the holidays.

 23. Christmas of Love: Little Isidor And The Inquisitors

 This is one of the top uncommon Christmas songs to appear in a famous festive movie How the Grinch Stole Christmas.
 Released in the year 2000, the song was produced by Little Isador and The Inquisitors.

 You may even remember it from the film.

 This is one of the catchiest songs, which never gets much love from radio stations through the festive season.

 The vocals are fantastic, the beat is impossible to get out of your head, and the overall atmosphere of the music is incredible.

 24. White Wine in the Sun: Tim Minchin

-Minchin takes a more skeptical approach to the Christmas celebrations, while singing a song of love to his baby girl.
+Minchin takes a more skeptical approach to the Christmas celebrations while singing a love song to his baby girl.